 Meaning and Definition

-When we are thinking and conducting the research project literature review provide fundamental basis.
+When we are conducting a research project, literature review act a fundamental basis for clarifying the concept used in research.
+Besides that also helps for selection of research designs, tools and techniques of data collection as well as analysis of data.
+Similarly, it also helps to link the objectives of research with theory and assess for the development of conceptual framework.
 Research start with problems and need some review of existing literature for clarification of problems.
 It helps to determine what knowledge must be generated from it.
 For development of theoretical root or conceptual clarity review of literature is the initial stage. literature review helps for clarification of ideas used in research.
 It is also use for developing methodology.
 In later stages, it provide a fundamental basis for discussion and drawing conclusions in research.

 Literature review is the review or survey of books, articles, scholarly sources for gaining some fundamental knowledge about issues related to research problems.
 Researchers critically analyze these literature to find out the level of existing knowledge about related topics, methodology used for study, theoretical basis for current study and so on.
 It provides an overview of current knowledge, identifies the relevant theories, methods used in previous study and gaps between existing literature and our research objectives.
 Reviewing the literature shows the scientific effect that knowledge creation is a collective process and contribution of one person is a tiny effect for improvement of knowledge.
 It also suggested that there is inter-dependency in knowledge generation and people continuously contribute for knowledge generation.
 According to Baker (2002) “ a literature review is a body of text that aims to review the critical points of current knowledge or a particular topic.” the definition focuses on critically reviewing existing knowledge on current topics which indirectly focus on identification of research gaps.